petebids/petebids.github.io/_wip/2023-03-18-api-emulation.markdown

 ### Use cases

-In  this section, I'll cover some of my experience as a Software Engineer for where I've seen API Emulation used, & the mechanism by which they are emulated
+In  this section, I'll cover some of my experience as a Software Engineer for where I've seen API Emulation used, &  deep-dive into the mechanism by which they are emulated

 <br />

-#### GCP Emulators
+#### Local Development using Cloud Emulators

-GCP provide a suite of emulators for thier stack, that give engineers the ability to run basic tests against an ephemeral container that implements the API - great for local development or CI/CD pipelines to give some basic confidence that your service continues to meet basic api & behaviour guidelines.
+GCP provide a suite of emulators for their stack, that give engineers the ability to run basic tests against an ephemeral container that implements the API - great for local development or CI/CD pipelines to give some basic confidence that your service continues to meet basic api & behaviour guidelines.

 <br />

 ##### How?
-Google's gRPC framework is used across a lot of these products. gRPC services are defined in protobuf idls Generating a server definition is trivial in the supported languages TODO generated server stubs
+Google's gRPC framework is used across a lot of these products. gRPC services are defined in protobuf idls Generating a server definition is trivial, but Google go as far as to publish the

 TDOD link to gist from zoomymq